Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 115:
 - By RetroAdvance64.
-- A direct remake to the original Ship.
+- [Re-made by the original artist] -- Ported from Supernova.

 ship 116:
 - By bugpesto.